 Frequently Asked Questions

-- To gain access to both Chemistry and Medsci facilities, you must take the Magnetic Field Safety Training.
-Go to https://ppms.us/ucdavis/, click on NMRF, create an account, and submit a safety training request.
+Submit a safety training request.
 Download the form, print, read, and sign it.
-One of the Facility staff will contact you to schedule safety training.
-Bring the signed form with you to the training.
+One of the Facility staff will contact you to schedule safety training lecture.
+Bring the signed form (Signed by both you and the safety training lecturer) with you to the training.

-- Also request training on the instrument.
-That will be scheduled at either the same time or subsequent to the safety training.
-No training will be done without safety training.
+After Safety Training, request training on the instrument.
+No Instrument training will be done without safety training.
 Permission to schedule will not be given until training is complete.

 See our current NMR recharge rates here